Book Marketing

 • Advertising cost of sales (ACOS): how much you spend for every dollar you make, calculated via total spend divided by total sales.
 The lower your ACOS, the better.

-I’ll close with a few more best practices:
+I’ll close with a few more best practices by actual authors who’ve worked on their Facebook ads for books:

 “Set up your author Facebook page.
 Now set up an ad (or two or three) with the goal of getting people to like your page/follow you on Facebook.
 You’ll need to experiment with your targeting so you start to get the right audience…Then let your ad run.
 You can literally set your budget for this ad for $1/day.
 Starting from zero, spending only $1/day, I’ve built followings for brands of 3,000-5,000 good Facebook followers in a year or less.
 That’s 3-5K real people interested in the brand for $365-ish over the course of a year.”